 You entered the United States as a student on a F-1 visa to pursue a degree at a higher learning institution.
 You succeeded in getting your degree, and, while working on Optional Practical Training (OPT) assignment, you impressed someone at the company where the OPT was done and they offered to sponsor you for an H-1B employment visa.
 For filing your taxes, you have several options.

 You CAN file a dual-status tax return under the First Year Choice.
-The First Year Choice option requires that you be in the United States for at least 31 days in a row in 2015 AND be present in the United States for at least 75% of the number of days from the beginning of your 31 consecutive day period and ending with the last day of 2015.
+The First Year Choice option requires that you be in the United States for at least 31 days in a row in 2021 AND be present in the United States for at least 75% of the number of days from the beginning of your 31 consecutive day period and ending with the last day of 2021.
 You will also have to file a statement with your return concerning the First Year Choice.
 See IRS Pub 519 for details.
-You must wait until you meet the Substantial Presence Test for 2012 before you can file, which means you might have to wait until 1 June of 2016 before you can file.
+You must wait until you meet the Substantial Presence Test for 2021 before you can file, which means you might have to wait until 1 June 2021 before you can file.

 MOST of the time, there are NO benefits tax-wise for filing dual-status over filing as a non-resident alien.
-That being the case, it is easier and quicker to just file as a non-resident alien for 2015.
+That being the case, it is easier and quicker to just file as a non-resident alien for 2021, especially since you can e-file non-resident return.

 However, if you are married, you can file jointly with her and you both choose to be treated as resident aliens.
 You WILL sign a Joint Filing Choice Statement with your return.
 To file this way, the requirements are: